Kachigawa Station

 Kachigawa Station (勝川駅, Kachigawa-eki) is the name of two different railway stations in the city of Kasugai, Aichi Prefecture, Japan.
-One is operated by Central Japan Railway Company (JR Central) the other by the Tōkai Transport Service Company (TKJ).
+One is operated by Central Japan Railway Company (JR Central) the other by the JR-Central Transport Service Company (TKJ).

 Lines

 Kachigawa Station is served by the Chūō Main Line, and is located 381.9 kilometers from the starting point of the line at Tokyo Station and 15.0 kilometers from Nagoya Station.
-It is also the northern terminus of the TKJ Jōhoku Line and is 11.2 kilometers from the southern terminus at Biwajima Station.
+It is also the eastern terminus of the TKJ Jōhoku Line and is 11.2 kilometers from the western terminus at Biwajima Station.

 Station layout (JR)

 The JR station has two elevated opposed side platforms with the station building underneath.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed ticket office.